 If you are a coffee snob, you want real coffee, not complementary coffee sachets that taste like used motor oil.
 Most of us die hard caffeine fiends need a cup before we are even functional.

 We don’t want to wander down to the hotel café for coffee.
 That requires effort.
 Effort we are unable to do before coffee.
 Get the picture.
-A Nespresso Machine or something similar would be an absolute godsend.
+A Nespresso Coffee Machine and milk frother would be an absolute godsend.

 What, you’re going to charge me to use your Wi-Fi?